tango-controls/tango-kernel-followup/2018-09-14/Minutes.md

 The following tasks had been defined during the previous meetings:

 **Action - ESRF**: ESRF will send an e-mail to tango-controls info mailing list and post a message on the forum to try to get some feedback from the users to know whether the old compilers support is still required.

+The e-mail was sent and a new topic was posted on the forum.
+We got some feedback from users who need support for msvc9 and win32-msvc12.

 **Action - ALBA** from previous teleconf meeting: ALBA will create a ticket in TangoTicket to request the possibility to specify the ports used by ZMQ.